mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-property-types.md

 The association property type allows a widget to work directly with both reading and writing associations between entities.
 Depending on the widget's purposes, a widget should define association types it supports.

-If a `dataSource` attribute is not specified the client will receive a `ReferenceValue` for references (singular references), possibly a `ReferenceSetValue` for reference sets (multiple references), or a union of them (if the widget is configured to allow both).
+If a `dataSource` attribute is not specified the client will receive a `ReferenceValue` for references (singular references), a `ReferenceSetValue` for reference sets (multiple references), or a union of them.
 For more information, see the [ModifiableValue](/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis/#modifiable-value) section of *Client APIs Available to Pluggable Widgets*.

 When a `dataSource` attribute is specified and configured by the user, it is passed as a [`ListReferenceValue` or `ListReferenceSetValue`](/apidocs-mxsdk/apidocs/pluggable-widgets-client-apis-list-values/#listassociationvalue) depending on the configuration of the property.
 For more information, see the [Datasource](#datasource) section below.